 In B2C content marketing, you’re likely to address people on a more personal level.
 Even if the decision involves a family member or a friend, their conversation will not be based on long-term revenue or statistics.
 They would like to make a decision based on what is practical.
 Your goal is to sell your goods or services in a way that an individual would find appealing.

 On the other hand, in B2B, you’re likely to sell your goods or services to a group of stakeholders (like CXOs, CEOs, CMOs), in which case the tone you choose reflects your professionalism and an aspiration to engage in a long-term business relationship with many other professionals.
 This means that you’re not just selling your goods and services but a concrete plan that would benefit multiple business stakeholders.

 2. Detailed vs broadly descriptive

-In traditional B2C, you can offer broad descriptions of the product you’re selling that may attract customers’ attention.
+In traditional B2C content marketing, you can offer broad descriptions of the product you’re selling that may attract customers’ attention.
 An example would be selling shoes to individual buyers.